 For parents and family members, deciding what age to start daycare for your child can be just as difficult as deciding which daycare center they should attend.

-Whether your parental leave (maternity or paternity) is running out or you’re interested in rejoining the workforce after being a stay-at-home parent, a family’s work schedule is the first item to consider.
+Whether your maternity or paternity leave is running out or you’re interested in rejoining the workforce after being a stay-at-home parent, a family’s work schedule is the first item to consider.

-Less than three percent of parents in the U.S. are full-time, stay-at-home parents making it a reality that you will likely have to send your little one to a daycare at some point.
-If you know you will be returning to work after having a child or anticipate a change in your work schedule in the future, be sure to do your research on local daycare options early.
+Less than three percent of parents in the U.S. are full-time, stay-at-home parents making it a reality that you will likely have to send your little one to a child care at some point.
+If you know you will be returning to work after having a child or anticipate a change in your work schedule in the future, be sure to do your research on local child care options early.

-It’s no secret that the cost of early education can be a barrier for families.
+It’s no secret that the cost of child care can be a barrier for families.
 The average cost of child care in the U.S. is more than $14,000 per year and has risen significantly since the start of the COVID-19 pandemic.

-If you need day care to accommodate your family’s schedule, be sure the cost won’t have a significant negative impact on your family’s financial security.
-Consider having a family member or friend watch your child until they become more independent allowing you to save up for a high-quality daycare in the future.
+If you need child care to accommodate your family’s schedule, be sure the cost won’t have a significant negative impact on your family’s financial security.
+Consider having a family member or friend watch your child until they become more independent allowing you to save up for a high-quality program in the future.

 Many states offer various voucher and scholarship options for families that need assistance to access child care.
 Some programs even have their own assistance programs.